-Actuarial Methods and Assumptions - The collective total pension liability for the June 30, 2018 measurement period was determined by an actuarial valuation as of June 30, 2017, with update procedures used to roll forward the total pension liability to June 30, 2018.
+Actuarial Methods and Assumptions - The collective total pension liability for the June 30, 2020 measurement period was determined by an actuarial valuation as of June 30, 2019, with update procedures used to roll forward the total pension liability to June 30, 2020.
 The collective total pension liability was based on the following assumptions:

-Valuation Date June 30, 2017 Measurement Date June 30, 2018
+Valuation Date June 30, 2019

+Measurement Date June 30, 2020

 Actuarial Cost Method

-Entry-Age Normal Cost Method in accordance with the requirements of
+Entry-Age Normal Cost Method in

+accordance with the requirements of

 GASB Statement No. 68

 Actuarial Assumptions:

-Discount Rate 7.15% Inflation 2.50% Payroll Growth 2.75%
+Discount Rate 7.15%

+Inflation 2.50%

+Payroll Growth 2.50%

 Salary Increases Varies by Entry Age and Service

-Mortality Rate Table Derived using CalPERS' Membership
+Mortality Rate Table Derived using CalPERS' Membership 1

 Date for all Funds

-Post Retirement Benefit Increase Contract COLA up to 2.50% until applies
+Post Retirement Benefit Increase Contract COLA up to 2.50% until

 Purchasing Power Protection

 Allowance Floor on Purchasing Power

-All other actuarial assumptions used in the June 30, 2017 valuation was based on the results of an December 2017 experience study report (based on CalPERS demographic data from 1997 to 2015), including updates to salary increase, mortality and retirement rates.
-The Experience Study can be obtained at CalPERS' website.

-Change of assumptions - In fiscal year 2016-17, the financial reporting discount rate for the PERF C was lowered from 7.65 percent to 7.15 percent.
-Deferred outflows of resources for changes of assumptions presented in the Schedule of Collective Pension Amounts represent the unamortized portion of this assumption change.
+applies

-&lt;sup>1 The mortality table used was developed based on CalPERS-specific data.
+1 The mortality table used was developed based on CalPERS-specific data.
 The table includes 15 years of mortality improvements using Society of Actuaries Scale 90% of scale MP 2016.
 For more details on this table, please refer to the December 2017 experience study report (based on CalPERS demographic data from 1997 to 2015) that can be found on the CalPERS website.